OpenPodcar/OpenPodcar/README.md

 	source devel/setup.bash
 	rostopic pub /move_base_simple/goal geometry_msgs/PoseStamped "frame_id: 'map' pose: position: x: 2.0 y: 0.0 z: 0.0 orientation: x: 0.0 y: 0.0 z: 0.0 w: 1.0"
 	```

+	This example command will move the vehicle 2m forward in **map** frame whilst keeping the same default orientation.

 	Note: the vehicle orientation is formed by the quaternion: x, y, z and w.
-Euler angles can be converted to quaternions using this [visualisation tool](https://quaternions.online/)
+Euler angles can be converted to quaternions, for example using this [visualisation tool](https://quaternions.online/)

-	The example command above will move the vehicle 2m forward in **map** frame whilst keeping the same default orientation.

-The figure below shows the complete ROS node configuration used during this autonomous driving mode.
+The figure below shows the complete ROS node configuration used during the autonomous driving mode.
 	<p align="center">
 	<img src="./docs/software/rosnodes_autonomous.png" alt="ROS nodes used in the autonomous driving control mode with GMapping, Move_base and TEB planner."/>
 	</p>

 Note:
-- It is recommended to open terminal(s) to check topics values and data received within ros using `rostopic echo topicName`, for example:
+- It is recommended to open additional terminal(s) to check topics values and data received within ros using `rostopic echo topicName`, for example:
 	- `rostopic echo /velodyne_points` displays the lidar data (a huge flow of numbers should appear in the terminal)
 	- `rostopic echo /odometry/groundTruth` displays the vehicle position and orientation
 - Other useful commands include for example: `rosrun rqt_graph rqt_graph`, `rosrun tf tf_monitor`, `rosrun tf view_frames`.